 A small business is a small business now and will be a small business 10 years from now.
 It’s a bagel shop that grows slowly and is profitable.
-Maybe in 10 years it can scale to 3 stores.
+Maybe in 10 years, it can scale to 3 stores.
 There are little to no economies of scale.
 Margin improvements plateau at some level.
-Cost of goods are high, net margins are low and these metrics remain relatively inline with top line revenue.
+Cost of goods are high, net margins are low and these metrics remain relatively in line with top-line revenue.

 Some random thoughts about business models:

 - The Chicken and Egg Model – When a company builds a product where success is dependent on attracting two or more separate constituencies, execution risk is significantly increased.
 For instance if Uber, had to attract users and drivers of Black Cars in significant numbers to succeed and an investor evaluating Uber gave them a 10% chance of attracting enough cars to attract users and a 10% chance of attracting enough users to attract cars the execution risk would be rated at 10% X 10%, or 1%.
 The good news for Uber, they beat those odds.
-It’s more difficult, it’s more risky and yet it can be done.
+It’s more difficult, it’s riskier and yet it can be done.
 Uber is doing it.

 - Competitors and Pricing – Netscape was one of the first big internet startups selling the first commercially successful browser.
 That was until Microsoft saw the browser as a threat to their business model and subsequently bundled internet explorer as a free alternative browser.
-You don’t want to compete with Google, or Microsoft or other corporate giants that can bundle and seemingly give away a competitive service to yours at no charge…. unless you give away your produt at a high profit.
+You don’t want to compete with Google, or Microsoft or other corporate giants that can bundle and seemingly give away a competitive service to yours at no charge…. unless you give away your product at a high profit.
 If you truly have a revolutionary disruptive advantage and not some silly easily duplicatable, evolutionary feature, you’re not going to passionately disrupt a Google that bundles a competitive offering and significantly beats your cost…. profitably.

 - Creating a Market – Creating a brand new market means there’s a high chance that there’s going to be a lot of missionary selling prior to the mercenary selling.
-If there’s no Gartner or Forester or Yankee group-like organizations covering the space, than there’s going to be a lot of market seeds being sewn before the market plants are harvested.
-If you’re target market doesn’t wake up in the morning and say, you know what I need?
+If there’s no Gartner or Forester or Yankee group-like organizations covering the space than there’s going to be a lot of market seeds being sewn before the market plants are harvested.
+If your target market doesn’t wake up in the morning and say, you know what I need?
 Today I’m going to get me a Passionately Reinvented Kickass Ninja Rockstar Thing, then you’re going to have to create a market for Passionately Reinvented Kickass Rockstar Things before you can sell enough to start building a business.

 - B2B vs B2C – Selling to the enterprise has the advantage of being easy to identify and less expensive to contact than B2C.
-Yet big winners in B to C are the homeruns of life while the B2B’s tend to be hitting for singles and doubles.
+Yet big winners in B to C are the home runs of life while the B2B’s tend to be hitting for singles and doubles.

 Here’s some things that are not a business model: